code

 Written by Sagiv Michael on

-- Know how the file name is saved on the system.
+3. Understanding of how the file name is saved on the system.

 <?php echo 123 ?>

-After we bypassed the system’s restrictions and verified that PHP files could be executed, it was time to upload a PHP web shell that allowed operating system commands to be executed remotely on the server.
 We tried uploading a PHP file with a built-in function called system, which should enable us to run system commands on the server, but it seems to be blocked by the system’s Web Application Firewall (WAF):

 <?php system($_GET[“cmd”]);?>